With my 2nd book launched, many people ask me why I wrote a Sales Enablement book instead of another content marketing book.

 In the digital age, marketers and salespeople should make an effort to evaluate how to better leverage marketing elements as sales engagements and negotiations.
 To do that, it requires both sides to understand each other well.
 Marketing needs to understand sales processes and methodologies and sales needs to understand the various marketing channels that the company offers.

 It sounds easy in theory, but it requires a massive amount of collaboration and communications.
 When we are all under deadlines, this is not something we can do on a continuous basis unless it’s mandated by the top or there is a process in place to facilitate it, which is what I talk in-depth in my book.

 So, on the personal front

 I simply wanted to challenge myself to write another marketing related topic.
 Then, I looked inward and asked myself what experience and learning I have that I can share from my 20 years of corporate experience.
 So, what was it?
 Oh, what about my experience of supporting the indirect and direct sales teams?
-We all know how hard it is to support them.
-I learned so much from them, yet they also learned from me about the evolution of digital marketing and how to use social media to their advantage.
+We all know how hard it is to support them, and I learned so much from them.
+They also learned from me about the evolution of digital marketing and how to use social media to their advantage.
 So, it was a win-win.

 Originally, the topic was how marketing could better support the sales teams.
 In a way, we, marketers, are enabling sales.
 So, it morphed into the realm of sales enablement.

-So, go to Amazon to order the book.
 If you are interested in the chapter outline or a free chapter, go to the pamdidner.com Books Page.
 You’ll see links for downloading a free chapter and chapter outline.
-If you can’t find it, send me an email or contact me via any social media channels.
+Let me know if you can’t find it, send me an email or contact me via any social media channels.
 I’ll personally send you the free chapter or chapter outline.